 - 1) Past Performance will be evaluated using the evaluation criteria set forth in Sections 00 51 00 and 00 51 01 of the RFP.
-Past Performance includes current and on-going performance. - 2) The Past Performance section of the proposal is limited to a maximum of 50 (fifty) pages, exclusive of the Past Performance Evaluation Questionnaires and MBE/WBE/VBE/PBE Phase I Utilization Plan.
+Past Performance includes current and on-going performance. - 2) The Past Performance section of the proposal is limited to a maximum of 50 pages, exclusive of the Past Performance Evaluation Questionnaires and MBE/WBE/VBE/PBE Phase I Utilization Plan.
 Past Performance for MBE/WBE/VBE participation should be addressed in the narrative.
 It includes the offeror's Design-Build Entity Qualifications Form (DBQ) and any discussion and or additional information, awards, letters, etc. concerning past performance the offeror includes. - 3) Design-Build Entity Qualifications Form (DBQ): - a.
 References: Offerors shall complete in detail the Design-Build Entity Qualifications Form (DBQ) listing a minimum of five (5), maximum of seven (7) contracts (complete or substantially complete) to be used for reference and evaluation purposes. - i.
 At least three (3) projects must reflect the experience of the Offeror. - ii.
 At least two (2) additional projects must reflect the experience of the design team (or, contractor if the Offeror is a design firm).
-The Offeror's listed projects should reflect the experience of the lead entity rather than the DB entity collectively.
+The Offeror's listed projects should reflect the experience of the lead entity rather than the DB entity collectively. - iii.
+At least two (2) of the projects (of those required above) should be successfully certified LEED v4 projects.